nathania-haryanto/ng-adv/Demos/05-Routing-App-Init/routing-app-init/src/assets/markdown/preload-ngrx.md

-Data preloading using ngrx and resolve
+Data preloading using ngrx and Resolvers